jimrthy/waldo-jimrthy/README.md

 # Analysis

-This is a computer vision problem.
+At first glance, this is a computer vision problem.

 There are really 2 major pieces to it:

 1. Is one picture a subset of the other?
 2. Where is the top left pixel?

+However, there's a simpler approach: start by looking at the EXIF.

+Q: How much can I usefully extract from this by looking at real-world photos?

 ## Wrinkles